Frequently Asked Questions About Ohio Workers’ Compensation Cases

 General Workers' Compensation Claim FAQs

 Columbus employees and workers throughout Ohio who suffer injuries on the job normally have many questions running through their mind.
-Here we have provided many answers to the common questions we are asked about regarding general claim information.
+Here we have provided many answers to common questions we are asked regarding general claim information.
 We have also provided many questions and answers regarding medical treatment and receiving compensation.

 - Who is responsible for filing an Ohio workers’ compensation claim?

 - Do I qualify for workers’ compensation benefits?